reinbot/hyperell/README.md

 For each curve we provide

-1. an uncompressed .sage file readable by any computer or browser
+1. an uncompressed .sage text file readable by any computer or browser

 2. a compressed .sobj file, to be opened in Sage